logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

 Logz.io automatically parses logs shipped from many platforms, services, containers, servers, and more.

 The shipping configuration includes a log **type** parameter that determines which pipeline is used to parse the data.
-In Kibana, it is indicated by a field named `type`.
+In OpenSearch Dashboards, it is indicated by a field named `type`.

 Logz.io offers many pre-built parsing pipelines for a large number of log sources, as shown below.
 If you need a new pipeline created or want a customized version of an existing pipeline, contact Logz.io Support.
 Parsing-as-a-service is included in your package and we're happy to offer it.